justinrmiller/tanker/README.md

 A tool for managing large numbers of Digital Ocean instances.

+To use, copy config-example to ~/.tanker/config and update the apikey setting under [Access].

 Instances are organized into a tanker, each tanker representing a group of machines.

 usage: tanker [-h]